Field Placement FAQs

 3.Do I have to find my own field placement?

-In some departments students are on their own to negotiate field placements.
-In the Social Work Department we have relationships with agencies that work with our program, and we work with you to establish a field placement that fits your interests and your professional development needs.
+No, in the Social Work Department we have existing relationships with agencies that collaborate with our program, and we will work together with you to connect with a field placement that fits your interests and professional development goals.

 4. Can I get credit for summer field placements or work experiences?